California blaze erupts near site of deadliest US wildfire | Science-Environment

 "We just take each day as it comes and if it happens, it happens," Mclean said.
 "There's not much that we can do about it."
 Ironically, the blackened scar of the previous blaze was standing between the fire and homes.

 "Everything's pretty much burned between them and the fire," Butte County Supervisor Bill Connelly told the Sacramento Bee.
 "Some bushes and grass have grown back, but it's probably not a direct threat at this time."
-The blaze is just one of nearly 70 active wildfires that have destroyed homes and burned through about 1,562 square miles (4,047 square kilometers) — a combined area larger than Rhode Island — in a dozen mostly Western states, according to the National Interagency Fire Center.
-In southern Oregon, the Bootleg Fire, the largest wildfire currently burning in the U.S., had torched an area larger than New York City and destroyed 20 houses.
-It threatened 2,000 structures in an area just north of California that's been gripped by a historic drought.
+The blaze is one of nearly 70 active wildfires that have destroyed homes and burned through about 1,562 square miles (4,047 square kilometers) — a combined area larger than Rhode Island — in a dozen mostly Western states, according to the National Interagency Fire Center.
+In southern Oregon the Bootleg Fire, the largest wildfire currently burning in the US, covered more than 355 square miles (919 square kilometers) early Thursday after a day of extreme behaviour and explosive growth.
+Twenty-one homes have been destroyed and another 1,900 remained threatened in the Fremont-Winema National Forest area just north of California that's been gripped by a historic drought.

+"This fire is going to continue to grow — the extremely dry vegetation and weather are not in our favour," Joe Hessel, an incident commander, said in a statement.

+The nearby Log Fire, which originated as three tiny fires on Monday, ballooned to more than 7.5 square miles (19 square kilometers) as winds pushed the flames eastward through wilderness.
 Tim and Dee McCarley could see trees exploding into flames in their rearview mirror as they fled the fire last week at the last minute.
 They had put off their departure to pack more belongings and search for their missing cat.
-"The sheriff's department had been there and they said, If you don't get out of here now, then you are going to die,'" said Tim McCarley, 67, as he, his wife, and stepson rested Wednesday at a shelter at the Klamath County Fairgrounds.
+"The sheriff's department had been there and they said, If you don't get out of here now, then you are going to die,'" said Tim McCarley, 67, as he, his wife and stepson rested Wednesday at a shelter at the Klamath County Fairgrounds.

 "We were running around like a chicken with its head cut off, throwing stuff into the car.
 Then we say, Okay, that's it … we got to go."
 Tim McCarley was allowed to return briefly after the fire had passed over their rural community northwest of Bly.
 He found his home still standing and their cat inside unharmed.
 But the flames had crept within 5 feet (1.5 meters) of their house, the heat melting their trailer and storage units until they looked "like a melted beer can,'' he told The Associated Press in a phone interview.